CESNET/Nemea-Supervisor/README.md

 ```

   Both daemon and client supports `-s` to specify path to the UNIX socket
-  that is used for communication between daemon and client.
+  that is used for communication between daemon and client (more information about the client can be found in the section "Supervisor client").

   Note: paths must match to communicate with right Supervisor daemon

+3) System service // TODO

+4) Netopeer server plugin (using NETCONF protocol) // TODO

 Configuration file
 -------------------

-Example configuration of one module called flowcounter:
+Example configuration of one nemea module called flowcounter:

 ```
 <nemea-supervisor>